Mining Research and Development Projects

 Laboratory material characterization results can be used to estimate material properties for modelling, where material analogues are required.
 A consolidated database of material characterization data is being developed to improve the accuracy of predictive modelling.

-Joel Steeves is a senior environmental geologist based in Calgary, who has been involved with Okane since 2012.
+Joel Steeves is a senior environmental geologist based in Calgary, Canada.
 His work includes a strong focus on the numerical modelling of tailings and mine rock storage facilities.
 He specializes in applying cold region hydrology/hydrogeology, along with associated thermal energy transfer, to mine closure and cover system design.
 His expertise encompasses hydrology and hydrogeology, vadose zone processes, freeze/thaw and frozen soils, the coupling of thermal energy transfer with groundwater flow, and the impacts of climate change.
-Joel has a strong passion for Research & Development ever since his academic tenure and enjoys applying his skills and expertise to the development of new tools and technologies that can help solve problems within the mining industry and contribute to a more sustainable future.
+Joel has a strong passion for Research and Development ever since his academic tenure and enjoys applying his skills and expertise to the development of new tools and technologies that can help solve problems within the mining industry and contribute to a more sustainable future.

 Mine rock storage facilities are a source of acid and metalliferous drainage and present a significant management challenge for the industry.